redpesk-core/afb-app-manager/docs/overview.md

     or not to start the OTHER application **CYNARA**.

-12. **afm-user-daemon** uses **SECURITY-MANAGER** features to set the seciruty context for the OTHER application.
+12. **afm-user-daemon** uses **SECURITY-MANAGER** features to set the security context for the OTHER application.

 13. **afm-user-daemon** launches the OTHER application.